 - 1 tablespoon butter

-Preheat the oven to 350 degrees with the oven rack in the lower-middle position.
+- Preheat the oven to 350°F with the oven rack in the lower-middle position.

-With your fingers spread the 1/2 tablespoon butter in the bottom of a 9-inch or 10-inch springform pan and up the sides.
+- With your fingers spread the 1/2 tablespoon butter in the bottom of a 9-inch or 10-inch springform pan and up the sides slightly.

 Make the crust

-Combine melted butter and graham cracker crumbs in a bowl.
+- Combine melted butter and graham cracker crumbs in a bowl.
 Stir together until the mixture resembles wet sand.
 Press the crust into the bottom of the springform pan.
 You can either leave the crust on the bottom only or bring some up the sides of the pan as well.
-Use a glass cup or measuring cup to press the crust down.
+Use a glass cup or measuring cup to press the crust down tightly.

-When the cheesecake is done, turn off the oven and leave the cheesecake inside, with the door just slightly left open, and let sit and cool for 1 hour.
+- When the cheesecake is done cooking, turn off the oven and leave the cheesecake inside, with the door just slightly left open, and let sit and cool for 1 hour.
 Remove from the oven, take out of the water bath, and let cool completely on a cooling rack.

-Cover and leave in the fridge for at least 12 hours, but preferrably 24 hours.
+- Cover and leave the cooled cheesecake in the fridge for at least 12 hours but preferrably 24 hours.

-When ready to serve, cut into slices and serve with the raspberry sauce (recipe below) or whatvever topping you want.
+- When ready to serve, cut into slices and serve with the raspberry sauce (recipe below) or whatever topping you want.

-Allow the mixture to cool for 15 minutes.
+- Allow the mixture to cool for 15 minutes.
 Add the last of the raspberries and stir to combine.
 Pour a spoonful over each slice of cheesecake.